jmapb/parse-nyc-address/README.md

 It also *cannot* handle appartment, suite, or other unit number styles.
 It will likeley return them as part of the street name.

 It is *not* useful for testing if a given address is in NYC -- even if it returns a borough code.
-Eg, it might return 1 (Manhattan) for addresses in the state of Minnesota, and 4 (Queens) for addresses in the country of Jaimaica.
+Eg, it might return 1 (Manhattan) for addresses in the state of Minnesota, and 4 (Queens) for addresses in the country of Jamaica.

 Please report any issues to https://github.com/jmapb/parse-nyc-address/issues